 South Carolina Drug Possession And Trafficking Defense

 Being charged with a drug crime like possession or trafficking is a difficult situation to be in.
 Life after a conviction is even more difficult because a conviction can have far-reaching effects on many aspects of your life.
-If you have been accused of committing a drug crime in South Carolina, our attorney at The Law Offices of R.F.
-Johnson Jr. knows how to reduce the chance that you will be convicted.
+If you have been accused of committing a drug crime in South Carolina, our attorney at RF Johnson Jr. Law Offices knows how to reduce the chance that you will be convicted.

 We have helped clients throughout South Carolina avoid convictions, and in cases where avoiding a conviction entirely was not possible, he has helped his clients to minimize the negative effects of their convictions on their lives.

 You need a defense lawyer before you talk to the police.
 Call 803-794-0140 for a committed and aggressive protection of your constitutional rights.

 If you have been accused of a drug crime, you may know about some of the consequences that you may experience if you are convicted.
 The penalties for drug charges in South Carolina are assessed based upon your prior criminal record if you have one, as well as the type and quantity of the drug you are arrested with.
 The following examples are just a few of South Carolina’s penalties for drug offenses.

 If you are arrested with under 10 grams of cocaine and it is your first offense, you are likely to be fined $5,000 and sentenced to two years in jail.
 If this is not your first offense, fines can be even greater, and sentences increase to between five and 30 years.